Red Hen Publications

 Which brings us to Regulus Black.

 We now know the official story of Regulus Black, even though it doesn’t add up to anything we had ever been told about him earlier.
 And I don’t mean that in a nice way.
-But absolutely nothing stated in Kreachur’s tale supports his brother’s assertion that he was murdered by DEs.
+But you have to admit that absolutely nothing stated in Kreachur’s tale supports his brother’s assertion that he was murdered by DEs.

 We were told what purported to be a few facts about him earlier.
 But not a great many.
 Even fewer of these appear to hold up in the light of Kreachur’s tale.
 We knew that he was younger than his brother Sirius, but until now, we did not know how much younger.
 The difference seems to be 3 years.
 We also thought we knew that he was murdered at some point in 1980.
 The date of his death was stated in OotP and having been recorded on the family’s genealogical tapestry, and identified in the text as “some 15 years before” from the vantage point of August, 1995.

 We now “know” that his death was in fact effectively suicide, and that it took place completely off everyone’s radar.
 I still have a very hard time believing that Voldemort made a common practice of initiating schoolboys who were still living in dormitories into the ranks of his marked Death Eaters.
-Why tag them with a summoning device when they can’t even Apparate yet?
+I mean, why tag them with a summoning device when they can’t even Apparate yet?

 And Remus Lupin backs him up in this fantasy.
 “Regulus only evaded the DEs for about a week before they caught him”.
 Well, according to Kreachur — who was there — no. He disappeared, the tapestry recorded his death, and no one ever knew anything of what had happened to him.